soryu-rmv/race4battler/en.md

 ### 2.2.
-Database settings（Races for Actors/Enemies and Skills）
+Database settings（Races for Actors/Enemies, classes and Skills）
 Note that since this plugin adds a new property (races) for every actor (and enemies),<br> you have to initialize the game (Start as NewGame) to work properly.<br>

 #### 2.2.1 Race settings

-To assign races for battlers (actors and enemies),<br>
+To assign races for battlers (actors and enemies) or classes,<br>
 put following tags into the note for the specific battler.<br>

  ```<Race: RACENAME>```<br>